NBISweden/workshop-reproducible-research/docs/setup.md

     Windows.
 This is required for Docker to parse the command correctly.

-This will start an isolated container running Linux, where the directory `c:/my_dir` is mounted (*i.e.* you can access the files in this Windows directory within the Linux container, and files edited or created within the Linux container will appear in this Windows directory).
+This will start an isolated container running Linux, where the directory on your computer (`c:/my_dir`) is mounted (*i.e.* you can access the files in this Windows directory within the Linux container, and files edited or created within the Linux container will appear in this Windows directory).
 Note that the idea is that you should edit files in the mounted `c:/my_dir` using an editor in your normal OS, say Notepad in Windows.
 The terminal in the container is for running stuff, not editing.

 You should now be at a terminal in the Docker container.
 Now clone the GitHub repository containing all the files you will need for the tutorials.